IceCruelStuff/MultiProtocol/README.md

 # MultiProtocol
-An advanced allows different client versions to connect
+An advanced plugin that allows different client versions to connect to your PocketMine-MP server.